Sebas-gatica-dev/Sebas-gatica-dev/README.md

       databases: ["MySQL", "PostgreSQL", "MongoDB"], },
   skillLevel: ["Web Developer"],["Full Stack Jr"],
-  challenge: "Open to learn new skill in the taechnology field" };
+  challenge: "Open to learn new skills in the taechnology field" };
 ```
 - *What am I looking for?*: some business that gives me the opportunity to put into practice everything I have learned and demonstrate my skills as a developer.
 My ability to learn and the desire of overcome, make me a good candidate for those companies that want to integrate a new talent into their team.
-- *Objetive:* Implement my projects with the most quality standar possible, employing a Stack of tachnologies that I manage to cultivate with effort and dedication.
+- *Objetive:* Implement my projects with the most quality standar possible, employing a Stack of technologies that I manage to cultivate with effort and dedication.
 - *Actually:* I am excited to participate in a project in which I can learn, grow and develop as a professional.
 That allows me to contribute significant value from my place as a Jr. programmer.
 For this reason I continue training myself every day to deepen my knowledge and be up to the challenges.:muscle:
 - *Skills*: Adaptability.
 Self-taught.
 Proactive and on own inititive.
 I feel specially cool in the team work.
 I like to contribute, cooperate and collaborate with my colleagues to create and formulate innovative solutions, through creative processes on eagle work methodologies that provide us with a guarantee of results. ?? :thumbsup: